marovira/helios-ml/docs/source/tutorial.rst

 The next 3 arguments of the trainer cover the various kinds of logging that are available.
-As mentioned previously, the :py:class:`~helios.trainer.Trainer` will *always* create the :py:class:`~helios.core.logging.RootLogger` with output to stdout.
+As mentioned previously, the :py:class:`~helios.trainer.Trainer` will *always* create the :py:class:`~helios.core.loggers.RootLogger` with output to stdout.
 That said, we can add logging to a file and to Tensorboard by setting the corresponding flags:

 * ``enable_tensorboard``: enables the Tensorboard writer.